How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Annual gross receipts below $50,000

-- Reduced filing fee of $275, details available on the IRS website for Form 1023 and 1023-EZ user fees
+- Reduced filing fee of $275, as per IRS user fee information

 - Simplified online submission process